wso2/docs-ob-toolkit-cds/en/docs/learn/customer-authentication.md

 - Inherence: Things only the user is, such as a fingerprint.

 ![authentication factors](../assets/img/learn/app-to-app-redirection/authentication-factors.png)

-!!!note
-    In SCA, it is mandatory to use at least two of the authentication factors mentioned above.

-You can enforce SCA for the WSO2 Open Banking solution with the use of authentication mechanisms supported in WSO2 Identity Server.
-For more information:

 - By default, WSO2 Identity Server supports basic authentication and SMS OTP authentication.
 See [The Default Authenticator](https://is.docs.wso2.com/en/latest/learn/writing-a-new-oauth-client-authenticator/#the-default-authenticator).
 - WSO2 Identity Server provides you with the flexibility of implementing any type of authentication such as biometric, FIDO, Duo etc. See [Identity Federation for Developers](https://is.docs.wso2.com/en/latest/develop/writing-a-custom-federated-authenticator/).